devplayer0/fyp/report.md

 modules.
 The advantage of this approach is the availability of a large set of sample programs to test, along with a class of students that could potentially evaluate an improved automated grading system.
-Both modules already make use of functional automated grading, making use of Submitty, a free and open-source automated grading platform.
+Both modules already make use of functional automated grading based upon Submitty, a free and open-source automated grading platform.

 Since ARM assembly programming is the primary driver of learning in Introduction